BlueQuartzSoftware/simplnx/src/Plugins/ITKImageProcessing/docs/ITKGrayscaleGrindPeakImage.md

 This filter is the dual to the GrayscaleFillholeImageFilter which implements the Fillhole algorithm.
 Since it is a dual, it is somewhat superfluous but is provided as a convenience.

 Geodesic morphology and the Fillhole algorithm is described in Chapter 6 of Pierre Soille's book "Morphological Image Analysis:
-Principles and Applications", Second Edition, Springer, 2003.
+Principles and Applications", Second Edition, Springer, 2003.* GrayscaleGeodesicDilateImageFilter

-\see GrayscaleGeodesicDilateImageFilter

-\see MorphologyImageFilter , GrayscaleDilateImageFilter , GrayscaleFunctionDilateImageFilter , BinaryDilateImageFilter
+* MorphologyImageFilter , GrayscaleDilateImageFilter , GrayscaleFunctionDilateImageFilter , BinaryDilateImageFilter

 ## Parameters